-A Group-wide approach to risk management
+A shared Group-wide approach to risk management

-Faurecia's management and governance structures are involved in the risk management of the Group's evolving business model.
-The Group Risk Committee and the Management Committees of each Business Group work together to avoid and contain all potential threats to Faurecia's success, from risk mapping to the monitoring of specific operational risks.
+Most Faurecia departments and governance structures are involved in the support of Faurecia's evolving business model through risk management.
+The Group Risk Committee and the Executive Management of each Business Group work together to avoid and contain all potential threats to Faurecia's success.

+from risk mapping to the monitoring of specific operational risks.
 In this regard, the Group launched the Faurecia Enterprise Risk Management Program (ERM) in 2017, to define and oversee risk management actively and consistently, for all types of risk.